axolotl-ai-cloud/axolotl/README.md

 ## Common Errors 🧰

-> Cuda out of memory
+> If you encounter a 'Cuda out of memory' error, it means your GPU ran out of memory during the training process.
+Here's how to resolve it:

 Please reduce any below
   - `micro_batch_size`